KUSHAGRA2606/GRAFT-for-Competitive-Programming/README.md

 GRAFT is a highly optimized, local-first **GraphRAG (Graph Retrieval-Augmented Generation)** architecture designed to synthesize complex competitive programming and algorithmic data.

-By combining hierarchical community knowledge graphs, 4-bit LoRA fine-tuning on a Qwen 3B model, and a Map-Reduce agentic orchestrator, GRAFT mathematically outperforms standard Vector RAG by achieving a **42.7% Head-to-Head Win Rate** on complex synthesis tasks.
+By combining hierarchical community knowledge graphs, 4-bit LoRA fine-tuning on a Qwen 3B model, and a Map-Reduce agentic orchestrator, GRAFT mathematically outperforms standard Vector RAG on complex synthesis tasks.